Andresf28/Vibration-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/cde62cfb-547b-48b7-98fb-87a9ad4cfbdb)

-In this case, data was collected to build a dataset, then build, train and validate deep learning models to select the most optimal one in terms of precision metrics, f1 score and recall.
+In this case, data was collected to build a dataset, then build, train and validate deep learning models to select the most optimal one based on accuracy, f1 score and recall.

 Dataset classes:
 - Normal bearing